wilkart/homebrew-gridcoin/README.md

 ## Disclaimer
-This software might be recognised as an OSX/CoinMiner by antymalware and antivirus tools.
+This software might be recognised as an OSX/CoinMiner by antimalware and antivirus tools.
-Considred to temporarly disable a real time system protection for an installation time.
-Exclude the following path from a real time protection for running the wallet:
+Consider to temporarily disable it for an installation time.
+Exclude or ignore the following path from a real time protection to run the wallet:

     /usr/local/Cellar/gridcoin-cli
     /usr/local/Cellar/gridcoin-cli-db5